 Marketing is a creative business role: it requires imagination, thinking outside the box, coming up with original ideas and executing your ideas in an engaging and often aesthetic way.
 Whether it’s using your own social media channels or brainstorming innovative products, keep your imagination active and practice producing engaging content and ideas.

 The business courses at GlobalExam will help you to learn and develop the language skills for sales and marketing by studying real life situations such as cold calling clients.
 The course will give you the opportunity to improve your existing business skills further and work on your weaknesses.

-The GlobalExam Business English course covers a wide range of marketing topics, from understanding the overall purpose of marketing in an organisation through to the process of marketing a new product or service.
+The GlobalExam Business course covers a wide range of marketing topics, from understanding the overall purpose of marketing in an organisation through to the process of marketing a new product or service.

 Users will learn specialist vocabulary and phrases by listening to conversations and learning useful phrases within those conversations.

 An example transcript might be similar to this one:

 Reception: Hello Reception, how may I help you?